CCChen19990820/Computer-Vision-and-Deep-Learning/README.md

 4.SIFT
 ![image](https://user-images.githubusercontent.com/48405514/184616042-afa8cef7-e901-41e1-ac26-a7938237527f.png)

 5.Training Cifar-10 Classifier Using VGG16
+Cifar-10 is a 32 x 32 RGB color picture datasets, I use VGG16 to train this dataset.
+There are 10 categories in total.
+Airplane, automobile, bird, cat, dog, frog, horse, ship, and truck respectively.

 ## Folder 2
 It is the implementation of the following method: